 1977 Received a black belt in Aikido from The European Aikido Association.

-Boaz Aviram had succeeded him in the role of the Israeli Defense Forces Chief Krav Maga Instructor at the Fighting Fitness Academy which certifies IDF Krav Maga Instructors.
+Boaz Aviram had succeeded him in the role of the Israel Defense Forces Chief Krav Maga Instructor at the Fighting Fitness Academy which certifies IDF Krav Maga Instructors.

-Eli Avikzar signed off as the Instructor and Imrich Lichtenfeld signed off the President of the Israeli Krav Maga Association awarding black belts to many individuals including Avi Avisadon Eyal Yanilov, Haim Gidon, and Boaz Aviram.
+Eli Avikzar signed off diplomas as the Instructor and Immi Lichtenfeld signed off the President of the Israeli Krav Maga Association awarding black belts to many individuals including Avi Avisadon, Eyal Yanilov, Haim Gidon, and Boaz Aviram.

-1985 Eli was awarded 8th Dan in Krav Maga from Imrich Lichtenfeld.
+1985 Eli was awarded 8th Dan in Krav Maga from Immi Lichtenfeld.